 CORS / Preflight

 CorsMiddleware (v0.5.0) gives a public-client REST surface a deliberate CORS contract instead of relying on default WordPress behavior.
-Pair it with Router::options() for explicit preflight endpoints.
+Since v1.1.0 it also installs a WordPress CORS bridge at Router::register() time, which answers preflight before WordPress dispatches the route and keeps the configured allowlist authoritative over core CORS headers — explicit Router::options() preflight routes are no longer required.

 Minimal example